Apr 5, 2017

 "I Made it through the Rain."
 And I found myself respected by others who -- got rained on, too.

-At Augustana, we didn't say "I got rained on."
+At Augustana, we didn't say "I got rained on" to refer to people taking advantage of you.
 We had an earthier expression.

 I don't remember hearing any more Barry Manilow songs after that, but apparently he's been releasing an album every couple of years: Greatest Hits, Greatest Hits of All Time, A Swinging Christmas, Barry Manilow Sings Sinatra, Night Songs, Duets, The Essential Barry Manilow.
 And performing live.
 And not using the word "gay."